 Have you ever felt like everyone was against you?

 Your spouse was discontented.
 Distant.
 And disengaged.
 Your kids seemed sullen and angry.
 Your boss was demanding.
 Impossible to please.
 A friend betrayed you.
 Others turned on you.
 No one listened.
 Or understood.
 Or seemed to care.
 People who lauded and praised you a few days ago now turn on you with a spiteful venom.
-Those who hailed you as great now want your hide.

 Is there any feeling more hurtful?
 Lonely?
 Or discouraging?

 If you’ve ever experienced those emotions, then you know Jesus’ feelings leading to Friday’s execution.

 Judas betrayed him.
 With a hypocritical kiss placed on his cheek, the man who shared the last supper now sells out the Savior for 30 pieces of silver.

 Then when Jesus was accosted and arrested, Mark records the sad words: “Then all the disciples deserted him and fled.”

 Deserted.
 Abandoned.
 Forsaken.
 Yes, that’s what happened in the darkness of the early morning hours on the blackest Friday in human history.
 Jesus was jilted by His closest companions.
 His faithful followers.
 His favorite friends.
 They ran.
 All of them.

 Where’s Matthew?
 He once threw a party and invited all his friends to meet Jesus.

 What happened to Andrew?
 Early on he enthusiastically brought his brother, Simon Peter, to meet the Messiah.